 What I DON’T do…

 It’s best to be clear so you know whether I can help you.

 - Fact checking is not automatically included, unless I spot an inconsistency or confusion.
 You are responsible for the information you have written – I will assume you know what you’re talking about!

 - I will happily proofread academic writing such as coursework, theses or dissertations, but I don’t edit or rewrite it.
 This is because you are being assessed on the content and the reasoning that lies behind it, so they are your responsibility.

 - Proofreading of academic papers, novels etc on any topic.
 Proofreading requires detailed language knowledge but it doesn’t matter what the subject is.
 If you have written it in English, I can proofread it!

-- Editing of CVs, job applications, blog posts, memoirs, family histories or any other non-fiction that you can think of.
+- Editing of CVs, job applications, blog posts, memoirs, family histories, hobby books, stories or any other personal writing project that you can think of.

 Value for money

 But consider this: a CV or job application can be checked for less than a pub lunch or a couple of cinema tickets.
 Why lose out because you didn’t want to pay out?

 The price for a longer project such as a book is obviously a greater outlay.
 However, do think seriously about why you are writing – if it’s important enough to write, it’s important enough to get right.
 Professional proofreading or editing will show your work at its best for your readers.